 For the time being, we are just paying attention to the parameters in the ARRANGER CLIP portion of the Inspector Panel.
-We have already seen the name and color options for tracks (see section 3.2.4).
+We have already seen the name (see section 3.2.4) and color options (see section 3.2.5) for tracks .
 The remaining sections offer additional parameters.